kxinsane/-Efficient-Coding-Techniques-VBA/README.md

 #### -Hide-Worksheets-By-Name
 Hides all of the Worksheets in a Workbook by Names

+#### -Insert-Checkboxes-in-Selection-Range
+Insert Checkboxes in Selection Range with Linked Cells

 #### -Long-To-HTML
 Converts Long Colour to HTML String